backstage/backstage/docs/features/software-catalog/configuration.md

 ### Custom Error Handling

-If you wish to handle catalog errors with logic the following should help you get started.
+If you wish to handle catalog errors with specific logic different from logging the errors the following should help you get started.
+For example, you may wish to send a notification or create a ticket for someone to investigate.

 Create a backend module that subscribes to the catalog error events.
 The topic is `experimental.catalog.errors`.